George Morton Levy: Criminal attorney

 He served as defense counsel in Florence Carman's second trial for the 1914 murder of a patient of her husband, Dr. Edwin C. Carman, resulting in her acquittal on May 8, 1915.

+He entered a partnership with Supreme Court Justice Townsend Scudder in 1921 under the firm name of Townsend Scudder and George Morton Levy with offices in Freeport and Manhattan.
+He spent five years at the firm.

+He formed a law practice with Freeport attorneys Leo Fishel and Peter Stephen Beck in 1925, continuing as Levy & Fishel until 1933 and later with Elvin N. Edwards in late 1934.

-During the 1930s, Levy worked with Judge Samuel Seabury on a probe into the Tammany Hall administration, ultimately targeting Mayor Jimmy Walker.
+During the early 1930s, Levy worked with Samuel Seabury on a probe into the Tammany Hall administration, ultimately targeting Mayor Jimmy Walker.

-Serving as Lucky Luciano's lead trial lawyer in 1936, George Morton Levy, together with Francis W. H. Adams, challenged the high-profile forced prostitution case brought by Thomas E. Dewey, the future Governor of New York.
-Levy also represented crime boss Arnold Rothstein with George Z. Medalie.
+Serving as Lucky Luciano's lead trial lawyer in 1936, Levy, together with Francis W. H. Adams, challenged the high-profile forced prostitution case brought by Thomas E. Dewey, the future Governor of New York.
+He also represented crime boss Arnold Rothstein with George Z. Medalie.

-Levy entered into a law partnership known as Littleton & Levy with former DA Martin W. Littleton by 1937.
+Levy entered into a law partnership with former District Attorney Martin W. Littleton known as Littleton & Levy by 1937.
+Under Littleton & Levy in 1938, he served as counsel for Midget Speedways, Inc., which leased a racetrack once part of the Roosevelt Field.